mikeizbicki/cmc-csci143/README.md

 1. The assignments will help you with SQL technical interview questions.

 See <https://github.com/mikeizbicki/cmc-csci143/issues/577> for extra credit opportunities.

+## Office Hours

+Office hours will be from 9-11am Tuesday and Thursday each week

 **Late Work Policy:**